thephpleague/flysystem/v2/advanced/upgrade-to-2.0.0.md

 ### Filesystem::getMetadata is removed

-The `getMetadata` method is removed, in favour of better metadata getter.
+The `getMetadata` method is removed, in favour of better metadata getters.

 ### Plugins are removed